Rogero0o/ScreenLocker/README.md

 ## Improvement

-This application has not been tested in detail, so there are still a lot of BUG.
+This application has not been tested in detail, so there are still a lot of BUG.<br>
 If you have any questions or suggestions , please contact me, thank you.

 ## About me